cheacliatt/budget-tracker/README.md

 * [Questions](#questions)

 ## Description
-This application will keep track of a user's budget, with the user able to create multiple tranasctions.
+This application will keep track of a user's budget through a No SQL database, MongoDB, with the user able to create multiple tranasctions.
 The application also displays a statistic page based on the last on all transactions the user inputs.

 <img src="budgetsh.PNG"/>